This introduction (till Dec 2009) per wordle.

-Before EBay, I was a director at Yahoo Web Search between January 2006 and December 2009, managing a talented team of engineers.
-Our focus was white-box metrics-based analysis of web search systems (crawlers, web graphs, indexers, search and proxy tiers, etc), web search data (discovered and crawled content, hierarchical web graphs, indexed content, system logs, user click / view / visit logs, etc) and the trends on the web (static vs dynamic content trends, sitemaps / robots.txt usage, user tags, etc).
-We ended up using techniques from distributed systems on the grid (via Hadoop and PIG), data mining, machine learning, web search technology, performance analysis, metrics, statistics, and more.
+Before EBay, I was a hands-on director of engineering (senior principal architect) at Yahoo Web Search between 2006 and 2009, managing the internal data team.
+Our focus was white-box metrics-based analysis of web search systems (crawlers, web graphs, indexers, search and proxy tiers, etc), data from web search and other Yahoo properties (discovered and crawled content, hierarchical web graphs, indexed content, system logs, user click / view / visit logs, del.icio.us, toolbar, etc) and the trends on the web (static vs dynamic content trends, sitemaps / robots.txt usage, user tags, etc).
+We ended up using techniques from distributed systems on the grid (via Hadoop and PIG, ending up releasing the first production system on Hadoop in the summer of 2006), data mining, machine learning, web search technology, performance analysis, metrics, statistics, and more.

 Before Yahoo, I worked on the electronic design automation